-Squealer is the talker that turns black to white.
-His language is fast, confusing, and as enticing as a slice of Godiva Triple Dark Indulgence Cake.
-You want to listen to Squealer because he makes you think that everything is OK.
-You’re not really starving, your life isn’t really made up of day after day of hard and unending labor.
-Etc.
+Squealer can turn black to white.
+His language is fast, confusing, and convincing.
+You want to listen to Squealer because he makes you think that everything is okay.
+You're not really starving, your life isn't really made up of day after day of hard and unending labor, that moldy turnip is really some delicious cake.

 Napoleon speaks as though his waste material smelled like the lovely aroma of roses.
 He knows he's the leader, and he won't let anyone forget it.